 As you learn more about metabolism, BMR, and weight control, you will inevitably encounter the term metabolic age.
+BMR as defined by WebMD is, “Basal metabolic rate (BMR) and resting metabolic rate (RMR) both measure the amount of energy —in calories —that your body needs to stay alive and function properly.”
 It’s important to know what metabolic age really is and what it can tell you about your body and health.
 This will help you understand how your body actually functions and if there is anything you can do to speed up your metabolism.

 Most importantly, if you’re planning to take a metabolic test, you should take time to learn more about the everyday implications it has.
 This way, you’ll be more prepared to realize your fitness goals and finally achieve your desired weight.